The Annual W. G. Hoskins Lecture

 Friends each year in the annual W. G. Hoskins lecture given by a distinguished historian.
 Following the lecture, Friends and visitors are welcome to

-adjourn to Marc Fitch House for tea and to visit our bookstall, a treasure trove
+adjourn to Marc Fitch House for tea and conversation.

 The lecture is a public one, and the Friends encourage anyone who is interested in the topic to attend.
-A small charge of £3 is made on the door for those who are not members of the Friends, but in return for this you have a warm welcome to the lecure and to the tea and booksale afterwards in Marc Fitch House, No 1 Salisbury Road.
-Good value!
+A small charge of £3 is made on the door for those who are not members of the Friends, but in return for this you have a warm welcome to the lecure and to the tea afterwards in Marc Fitch House, No 5 Salisbury Road.

 21 May 2016